 Life in Mauritius

+Life in Mauritius.
 Our team at Pam Golding Properties in Mauritius has come to fully appreciate this special place we are able to call home – this island that offers warm hospitality and a vibrant atmosphere to those who visit its shores, and a solid infrastructure and real opportunity for personal and business growth for those living or planning to settle here.

-Its weather, world-class resorts, tropical climate and natural wonders offer many opportunities for exploration for travelers, locals and residents.
+Its weather, world-class resorts, tropical climate and natural wonders offer many opportunities for exploration for travellers, locals and residents.
 It’s little wonder that Mauritius is such a drawcard.
 Three South African expats share what makes island life, and more particularly, island life on Mauritius, so special.

 I started cycling soon after arriving in Mauritius.
 At first, it was road biking that grabbed me, which is fantastic especially if you choose a coastal road.
 Later, I changed to mountain biking, which offers the challenge of being off-road.

-My favorite route is from Tamarina, down the coast to Le Morne, where I have a coffee, before heading back.
+My favourite route is from Tamarina, down the coast to Le Morne, where I have a coffee, before heading back.
 I would really encourage anyone coming here on holiday or planning to live here permanently to give it a try.
 There are plenty of places where you can hire bicycles.

 I love water sports, especially kite surfing – it’s an amazing sport for guys and girls of any age, from 10 to 70.
 There’s nothing like a day of clear skies, good winds and nice waves to clear the head.
 My kids and I have also taken to boating and wakeboarding, which is a really great activity for families to do together.